Presentations for tensor categories: Introduction

 Presentations for the partition algebras were given by Halverson and Ram in \cite{HR2005}, along with a sketch of a proof; full proofs may be found in \cite{JEgrpm,JEgrpm2}.
 The techniques used in \cite{JEgrpm,JEgrpm2} are semigroup-theoretic in nature; results concerning the algebras are deduced from corresponding results on associated diagram monoids, via the theory of twisted semigroup algebras~\cite{Wilcox2007}.
-Presentations for other diagram monoids have been given by other authors; see for example \cite{BDP2002,MM2007,KM2006,HLP2013}.
+For other diagram monoids, see \cite{JE2021,BDP2002,MM2007,KM2006,HLP2013} and references therein.
 Presentations are also crucial tools in Lehrer and Zhang's recent work on invariant theory \cite{LZ2012,LZ2015,LZ2017}.
 For example, the first main result in \cite{LZ2015} is a presentation for the Brauer category.
 Presentations for the Temperley-Lieb category may be found in a number places.
 See especially \cite[Section 3]{Abramsky2008} for an interesting discussion; among other things, it is explained there that the Temperley-Lieb category is the free (so-called) pivotal category over one self-dual generator, a fact that follows from (the well-known) Theorem~\ref{t:TL2} below, and which is attributed in \cite{Abramsky2008} to \cite{DP2003,FY1989}.
-A presentation for the partition category is given by Comes in \cite{Comes2016}, building on deep work of Abrams \cite{Abrams1996} and Kock \cite{Kock2004} on Frobenius algebras and cobordism categories.
-See also \cite{Hu2019} for some further discussion, and sketches of proofs in some cases.
+A presentation for the partition category is given by Comes in \cite{Comes2020}, building on deep work of Abrams \cite{Abrams1996} and Kock \cite{Kock2004} on Frobenius algebras and cobordism categories; see also \cite{DP2013}, which treats a number of categories of relations.
+Further discussion, and sketches of proofs in some cases, can be found in \cite{Hu2019}; see also \cite{Pilon2021} on oriented versions of some categories.